ProfMikeWood/ocean_modeling_book/_build/html/_sources/getting_started/installing_compiler_and_mpi.md

 export CPLUS_INCLUDE_PATH=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/include
 export LIBRARY_PATH=$LIBRARY_PATH:/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib
 ```
 In newer versions of the MacOS, the terminal uses `zshell` by default.
-If this is the case then add the following line in the ~/.zschrc file to source the bash_profile on startup:
+If this is the case then add the following line in the `~/.zschrc` file to source the `.bash_profile` on startup:
 ```
 source ~/.bash_profile
 ```